jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -u 192.168.1.235 4002 JSON on
 ```
-This will send over the NMEA lines plus additional meta data like signal level etc. The program also accepts and parses this input when running as a UDP server, e.g.:
+This will send over the NMEA lines plus additional meta data like signal level etc. AIS-catcher can also listen and process NMEA and JSON input when running as a UDP server, e.g.:
 ```console
 AIS-catcher -x 192.168.1.235 4002
 ```
 Most external programs will not be able to accept this JSON packaged NMEA strings.
 It is a way to transfer received messages between AIS-catcher instances without losing meta data like the timestamp, ppm correction and signal level.
 These are not captured in the standard NMEA strings.

-Another option for UDP include `BROADCAST on/off` to enable to send to a broadcast addresses.
+Another option for UDP sending via `-u` is `BROADCAST on/off` to enable sending to broadcast addresses.

 A feature has been added that sends messages to (e.g.) MarineTraffic as a TCP client (with auto-reconnect) using the `-P` switch.
 For example:
 ````console
 AIS-catcher -P 5.9.207.224 6767 -P 192.168.1.239 2947
 ````
 In this case AIS-catcher acts as a TCP client and conneccts to the remote listener at 192.168.1.239 port 2947.
-You can also set up AIS-catcher as a TCP listener itself, i.e. it acts as a TCP server where at most 64 clients can connect to.
+You can also set up AIS-catcher as a TCP listener itself for sending NMEA messages, i.e. the program acts as a TCP server where at most 64 clients can connect to and read NMEA lines:
 ```consol
 AIS-catcher -S 5011
 ```
-The program itself can also read from a TCP NMEA server:
+AIS-catcher itself can also read from such a TCP NMEA server:
 ```console
 AIS-catcher -t txt 192.168.1.239 5011
 ```
-This sets up a TCP connection as TCP device in this case reading text input in NMEA format.
-The `txt` input is the connection protocol and the same set up can also be used to read data from a RTL-TCP connection, see below.
+The `txt` indicator is the connection protocol to distinguish it from reading raw IQ samples from a RTL-TCP connection, see below.

-#### Setting up OpenCPN
+#### Connecting to OpenCPN

-In this example we have AIS-catcher running on a Raspberry PI and want to receive the messages in OpenCPN running on a Windows computer with IP address ``192.168.1.239``.
+In this example we have AIS-catcher running on a Raspberry PI and aim to receive the messages in OpenCPN running on a Windows computer with IP address ``192.168.1.239``.
 We have chosen to use port ``10101``.
 On the Raspberry we start AIS-catcher with the following command to send the NMEA messages to the Windows machine:
 ```console
  AIS-catcher -u 192.168.1.239 10101
  ```